Ty Eigner: Career

 Just before the start of the 2023-2024 season, the team's leading scorer from last season, Austen Swankler, abruptly left school and entered the transfer portal.
-Shortly afterwards, Eigner was placed on leave and three players were suspended due hazing allegations.
+Shortly afterwards, Eigner was placed on leave and three players were suspended due to hazing allegations.
 A little over a month later, an independent investigation discovered that older players had provided alcohol for underaged persons at an off-campus event.
 There was no evidence that Eigner or any of his staff were aware of the behavior, so the coach was reinstated.
 However, due to the nature of the violation, the school's athletic director, Derek van der Merwe, began to directly oversee the program while requiring the coaching staff to receive additional training to prevent a recurrence.
 This incident was particularly galling for Bowling Green as the school was still recovering from the 2021 death of Stone Foltz that led to hazing becoming a felony under Ohio state law.

 Concluding their 3rd consecutive losing season with 6 straight losses to close the 2023-2024 season, Eigner was fired on March 11, 2024.